Mitcham railway station, Melbourne

-Mitcham railway station is located on the Lilydale and Belgrave lines in Victoria, Australia.
-It serves the eastern Melbourne suburb of Mitcham, and it opened on 25 December 1882.
+Mitcham railway station is a commuter railway station on the Belgrave and Lilydale lines, which are both part of the Melbourne railway network.
+It serves the eastern suburb of Mitcham, in Melbourne, Victoria, Australia.
+Mitcham station is a below ground premium station, featuring two side platforms connected by a ground level concourse.
+It opened on 25 December 1882, with the current station provided in 2014.

 History

-Mitcham station opened on 25 December 1882, just over three weeks after the line from Camberwell was extended to Lilydale.
-Like the suburb itself, the station was named after a farm property, "Mitcham Grove", owned by Wiliam Slater, a local who grew roses and herbs.
-Another theory is that Mitcham was named after a property, "Mitcham Heights", itself named after Mitcham, Surrey, England.
+Mitcham station opened on 25 December 1882, just over three weeks after the railway line from Camberwell was extended to Lilydale.
+Like the suburb itself, the station was named after a farm property, Mitcham Grove, owned by Wiliam Slater, a local who grew roses and herbs.
+Another theory is that Mitcham was named after a property, Mitcham Heights, itself named after Mitcham in Surrey, England.

-In 1953, flashing light signals were provided at the former Mitcham Road level crossing, which was located at the Down end of the station.
+In 1953, flashing light signals were provided at the former Mitcham Road level crossing, which was located at the down end of the station.

 Until the 1970s, a shunting yard and goods shed existed where the southern car park exists today.
 Tracks remained embedded in the car park surface of that time, enabling parking for the great majority of the time when trains did not use the yard.
 In 1979, the station was one of three used as trial sites for new bike lockers under the Melbourne Bicycle Strategy, either for occasional, monthly or quarterly hire.
-Also in that year, boom barriers were provided at the former level crossing.
+Also occurring in that year, boom barriers were provided at the former level crossing.
 By 1985, goods services to and from the station ceased.

 In 1989, the former ground level station buildings were provided, when the former signal box was relocated into the new building.
-On 4 April 1996, Mitcham was upgraded to a Premium Station.
+On 4 April 1996, Mitcham was upgraded to a premium station.

 On 2 January 2014, the original ground level station closed, as part of the grade separation project to replace the Mitcham Road and Rooks Road level crossings.
 It was replaced by a new below-ground station that opened on 25 January of that year.

-Until their removal due to the level crossing removals, a crossover and siding were located at the Up end of the station.
+Until their removal due to the level crossing removals, a crossover and siding were located at the up end of the station.

 Mitcham was due to receive an upgraded commuter car park, following a 2019 commitment by the federal government.
 However, this was scrapped in 2021.

-Facilities, platforms and services
+Platforms, facilities and services

 Mitcham has two side platforms with a concourse above on ground level.
 The concourse features a customer service window, an enclosed waiting room, toilets and a café.
 Access to the platforms is provided by stairs, lifts and ramps.

 The station is serviced by Metro Trains' Lilydale and Belgrave line services.